twpol/microsoft-tasks-cli/README.md

-  --list <list>      Specify the name or ID of a task list [] --name <name>      Specify the name of a task [] --body <body>      Specify the body of a task [] --version          Show version information
+  --list <list>      Specify the name or ID of a task list [] --name <name>      Specify the name of a task [] --body <body>      Specify the body of a task [] --important        Specify that the task is important [default: False] --version          Show version information
   -?, -h, --help     Show help and usage information
 ```